 The Supreme Court on December 7, 2018, while dismissing a public interest litigation (PIL) against Finance Minister Arun Jaitley has imposed a fine of Rs 50,000 on advocate M.L.
 Sharma, who had filed the PIL.

 Advocate M.L.
 Sharma had filed the PIL accusing the Finance Minister of "plundering" the capital reserve of the RBI.

-had imposed costs of Rs.
+This is not the first time that the apex court has berated Sharma, earlier in 2015, then Chief Justice of India R.M.
+Lodha had imposed costs of Rs.
 25,000 and Rs.
 50,000 on him on two separate occasions.

 JusticeD.Y.
 Chandrachud had also rapped Sharma for filing a PIL with unfounded claims against Union Ministers including the Prime Minister and the Finance Minister in relation to the Nirav Modi scam.